 The Wind Symphony is an ensemble of 55 to 60 wind, brass and percussion players who are high school seniors or younger.
-Directed by Nicholas Williams, the GDYO Wind Symphony performs four to five concerts annually throughout the DFW Metroplex.
+Directed by Nicholas Williams, the GDYO Wind Symphony performs three concerts annually throughout the DFW Metroplex.

 The ensemble performs works such as: John Mackey’s Fanfare for Full Fathom Five, Viet Cuong’s Sound and Smoke, Paul Dooley’s Mavericks, and Michael Daughtery’s Rio Grande.

 In April of 2002, the ensemble was featured on “From The Top” with host Christopher O’Riley for international radio broadcast.
 The Wind Symphony was also a featured ensemble at the 2002 Texas Music Educators Association (TMEA) National Conference in San Antonio, TX.
 In 2008 the Wind Symphony toured China and included concerts in Hong Kong, Beijing and Shanghai.
 In 2013, the Wind Symphony was invited to perform at the Texas Bandmasters Association Convention in San Antonio, Texas.

 Members of the Wind Symphony are encouraged to enter the Wind Symphony Concerto Competition, held in December.
 The winner of the competition will perform their solo with the Wind Symphony at a concert in the spring.